-Two case studies included in the report cut to the heart of why vote-by-mail can help relieve this burden.
-Provisional and vote-by-mail data at the precinct level in Cuyahoga and Franklin counties showed that greater absentee ballot usage reduced overall provisional ballot use.
+Two case studies included in the report cut to the heart of why voting by mail can help relieve this burden.
+Provisional and vote-by-mail data at the precinct level in Cuyahoga and Franklin Counties showed that greater absentee ballot usage reduced overall provisional ballot use.

 For example, “a 10% growth in vote-by-mail in Cuyahoga County, approximately 64,000 voters, would result in around 2,650 fewer provisional ballots, a 15% reduction,” the report states.
 In Franklin County, the story is similar.
 “A 10% growth in [vote-by-mail], approximately 64,000 voters, would result in around 2,670 fewer provisional ballots, a 13% reduction.”